Yoga Techniques that Keep Homeostasis of Body at Optimal Level

 Using the same mechanism the body maintains the internal temperature at a constant level irrespective of the temperature changes in the external environment.
 The inability of the body to restore homeostasis in any system leads to disease of that system.

 Homeostasis & prevention of disease through Yoga therapy

 How yoga affects homeostasis in the body?
 In general benefits of yoga and meditation on general health are very profound and far reaching.
 A number of yoga asanas and Yoga exercises are available which benefit by effectively restoring the homeostatic balance in the body.
 Yoga asanas, pranayamas, mudras and yoga kriyas affect homeostasis in the body by stimulating the endocrine glands to release adequate amounts of respective hormones at the required sites.
 Diabetes is a result of inadequate release of insulin hormone from the cells of the pancreas.
+People suffering from it must educate themselves on diabetes and yoga as its cure.
 All the yoga twists, forward bends, and lateral stretches work to churn up the abdominal region which stimulates the pancreas enough to release the required amounts of insulin into the bloodstream.

-Practicing Yoga asanas which need a strong sense of balance strengthens the overall nervous system as these yoga poses push the nerves to their extreme limit for them to stabilise the muscles they are connected to, in order to maintain the required balance.
+Practicing balance improving yoga asana, with a proper understanding of and guidelines to do the asana right way, strengthens the overall nervous system as these yoga poses push the nerves to their extreme limit for them to stabilize the muscles they are connected to, in order to maintain the required balance.

 The set of yoga asanas and other techniques presented here has been specifically found to benefit in maintaining the homeostasis of all the systems of the body.
 This sequence of yoga poses when practiced regularly acts as a effective yoga therapy for gaining a number of health benefits.